paycoreio/docs/docs/products/hpp/integration-overview.md

-# Overview of the Hosted Payment Page
+# Integration Overview of the HPP

 This page will take you through the  _Hosted Payment Page API_  and explain how to interact with it and its concepts.
 Please make sure to understand why you should use the Hosted Payment Page and the Overview of the system before reading this documentation.
 The Hosted Payment Page works with a  _Commerce_  from the PayCore.io ecosystem.